idaholab/mastodon/doc/content/sqa/system_requirement_specification.md

 !SQA-load system_requirements_specification.md

 !SQA-template-item project_description

+!alert construction
-!admonition note Work in Progress
+Work in Progress

 The template for this page is currently under development, the completed SRS is available as a pdf here: [MASTODON SRS](https://hpcgitlab.inl.gov/idaholab/mastodon/uploads/d50895b47f1cf489b504bf3036d79bae/MastodonSoftwareRequirementsSpecification.pdf).

 MASTODON is a nonlinear, three-dimensional seismic soil-structure interaction analysis framework.

 !END-template-item

 !SQA-template-item system_scope

 Multi-hazard Analysis for STOchastic time-DOmaiN phenomena (MASTODON) is a ﬁnite element application that analyzes the response of 3-D soil-structure systems to earthquakes.
 MASTODON currently focuses on the simulation of seismic events and has the capability to perform extensive ‘source-to-site’